lnvglr/character-diversion/character-diversion.md

 ### Architecture & Deployment

-#### Structuring Opinions

-???
-A major question to overcome was the structure of opinions and how to design the interface.

-> Maybe remove this

 #### Underlying Technology

 Because of the scale of the project as well as my own skill set, I decided to build a web app instead of a native app.
 A native app needs to be specifically designed for macOS, Windows, iOS or Android etc. which you would download onto your device, while a web based app is basically a website that behaves almost like native app.